LD2006-cloud/Data-Analytics-Portfolio/Excel/Timeline/README.md

 ## 1. Dataset

 This screenshot shows the original dataset used to create the Excel timeline.
-It contains meeting records including dates, departments, issues found, actions taken, and impact levels.
+It contains meeting records including dates, departments, issues found, actions taken.

 ![Dataset](images/Dataset.png)